kvnn/kevinriggen/_ForMyDaughters/2020-06-10-For-My-Daughters.md

 ---

 # For my daughters
 Today I have decided to pull myself together, once again, and aim higher, once again.
 My goals have changed a bit.
-Every day previous to now I was intent on being a good Father and a good trader.
-Trading is an activity that is quite specially designated in our nervous systems.
-It aligns with gambling and crime: activities where there is a murky asymmetry between risk, effort, reward and external liability.
-I'm content now to be a bad trader (but good provider, and investor!).

-I'm also comfortable, now, with being just a good-enough Father (because I really under-estimated the difficulty, and need to make the goal realistic).
-And a decent-enough Husband (I'm just not built to be too good at it).
-And a good Provider (which is also new - the previous realized goal was to be a good-enough web developer).
+I'm comfortable, now, with being just a *good-enough* Father.
+I really under-estimated the difficulty, and need to make the goal realistic.
+And a good-enough Husband (I'm just not built to be too good at it).
+And a good Provider (which is also new - the previous realized goal was to get RICH).

 So, I'm moving on to being a good-enough Father, a decent-enough Husband and a good Provider.
 The higher criteria for "Provider" is not due to its importance, but due to its understandability.
 In other words: there is no great barrier preventing me from being a "good" Provider.
 The barrier to being a "good" or "great" Father is baked into the times that we live in and the basic human condition.